 Interesting Facts -

-- There are some hot springs nestled in the Yumthang Valley, which is believed to have supernatural healing power.
+- Some hot springs nestled in the Yumthang Valley which is believed to have supernatural healing power.

 Notes: Yumthang Valley of Flower remains closed for visitors between December and March due to the heavy snowfall in the region.